saptarshibasu/kafka-study/README.md

   * Message is durable
   * Latency is high
 * `buffer.memory` - The memory buffer that will store the messages before being sent out to a broker.
 If the buffer runs out of space, the thread will remain     blocked for `max.block.ms` before throwing an exception.
 This setting should correspond roughly to the total memory the producer will use, but is not a hard    bound since not all memory the producer uses is used for buffering.
 Some additional memory will be used for compression (if compression is enabled) as well     as for maintaining in-flight requests
+* Requests sent to brokers will contain multiple batches, one for each partition with data available to be sent
+* `max.request.size` - The maximum size of a request in bytes.
+This setting will limit the number of record batches the producer will send in a single request to avoid sending huge requests.
+This is also effectively a cap on the maximum record batch size
 * `compression.type` - By default messages are uncompressed.
 Supported compression algorithms - `gzip`, `snappy`, `lz4` and `zstd`
 * `client.id` - This can be any string, and will be used by the brokers to identify messages sent from the client.
 It is used in logging and metrics, and for quotas
 * In 2.4.0 release, the DefaultPartitioner now uses a sticky partitioning strategy.
 This means that records for specific topic with null keys and no assigned     partition will be sent to the same partition until the batch is ready to be sent.
 When a new batch is created, a new partition is chosen.
 This decreases        latency to produce, but it may result in uneven distribution of records across partitions in edge cases